-- 8.5.5.1 Contents of an Application for a Planned Conservation Development Special Permit -The application for a PCD Special Permit shall be accompanied by a "PCD Site Plan" showing the information required by the Rules and Regulations for a PCD.
-The information shall include but not be limited to topography; soil characteristics as shown on the Soil Conservation Service maps; wetlands as defined by MGL Ch.
-131, S.40 and the Stow Wetlands Protection Bylaw; flood plain boundary lines; existing types of vegetation; any other unique natural, historical, archaeological and aesthetic resources; the proposed layout of the lots; the proposed location of DWELLINGs, garages and other accessory STRUCTUREs; the proposed location of roads, driveways, wells, septic systems and utilities; proposed finished grades; proposed landscaping; the approximate layout of lots under a conventional plan pursuant to the provisions of the Zoning Bylaw that otherwise apply without the benefit of PCD standards and under the given site limitations; the proposed layout and land use plan of the Open Land in the PCD; and the proposed form of ownership of the Open Land and any improvements proposed thereon. - 8.5.6 Standards for Planned Conservation Developments - 8.5.6.1 Minimum Tract Size A Planned Conservation Development shall be permitted upon a tract of land with definite boundaries ascertained from a recorded deed(s) or recorded plan(s) which contains an area of not less than ten (10) acres in the Residential District(s). - 1.
-The Planning Board may permit lots on directly opposite sides of a street to qualify as a single tract of land.
-To permit such division of a tract of land by a street, the Planning Board must find that this would enhance the purposes of the PCD bylaw provision and would not result in any more DWELLING UNITs than would be possible in accordance with the provisions of this bylaw if the lots on either side of the street were developed separately. - 2.
-Where a tract of land is divided by a zoning district boundary between any residential district and the Recreation-Conservation District, the total area of the tract of land may be used in the PCD solely for the purpose of qualifying the tract of land as a PCD, provided that the portion of the tract of land contained within the Recreation-Conservation District is entirely preserved as Open Land within the PCD. - 8.5.6.2 Number of Lots The number of lots allowed in the PCD shall be the number of lots into which the parcel could be divided and built upon under the normally applicable dimensional requirements and land use regulations. - 8.5.6.3 Permitted Uses There shall be permitted in any Planned Conservation Development - Single-family DWELLINGs, single-family DWELLINGs with ACCESSORY APARTMENTs: - 2.
-MULTI-FAMILY DWELLINGs which are designed to be consistent in character with the single-family DWELLINGs in the same development.
-Such MULTI-FAMILY DWELLINGs may be allowed provided - (a) no more than one (1) doorway faces the front yard area and further provided that, in terms of exterior appearance, the BUILDING is compatible in design
+- strongly recommended that the Applicant meet with Planning Board and Conservation Commission staff during the process of identifying conservation resources. - 5.
+Locating Dwelling Sites Locate the approximate sites of individual dwellings within the potentially developable area, including the delineation of private yards and shared amenities if it is proposed for common ownership. - 6.
+Locating Streets and Trails Layout streets in order to access the individual dwellings.
+Any trails should be laid out to create internal and external connections to existing and/or potential future streets, sidewalks and/or trails. - Lot Lines Draw proposed lot lines in conformance with Section 8.5.7 (dimensional requirements) of this Bylaw or areas of exclusive use if proposed for condominium or other common ownership. - 8.5.6 Standards for PCDs - 8.5.6.1 Minimum Tract Size A PCD shall be permitted upon a tract of land with definite boundaries ascertained from a recorded deed(s) or recorded plan(s) which contains an area of not less than ten (10) acres in the Residential District(s). - The Planning Board may permit lots on directly opposite sides of a street to qualify as a single tract of land.
+To permit such division of a tract of land by a street, the Planning Board must find that this would fulfill the purposes of the PCD Bylaw provision and would not result in any more DWELLING UNITs than would be possible in accordance with the provisions of this Bylaw if the lots on either side of the street were developed separately. - 2.
+Where a tract of land is divided by a zoning district boundary between any residential district and the Recreation-Conservation District, the total area of the tract of land may be used in the PCD solely for the purpose of qualifying the tract of land as a PCD, provided that the portion of the tract of land contained within the Recreation-Conservation District is entirely preserved as OPEN LAND within the PCD in accordance with the OPEN LAND requirements described herein. - 8.5.6.2 YIELD (Allowable Residential LOTs) The maximum number of residential LOTs in a PCD is determined by a PROOF PLAN as approved by the Planning Board.